freakphone/FreakPhone/code/wsda/README.md

-WSDA for web site dynamique angularJS by Djemi and Jan
+WSDA for web site dynamic angularJS by Djemi and Jan